alexgibs/cfn-annex/README.md

   ``
   npm run deploy:test --stackname="cfn-annex-test"
   ``
+  * Note: * The --stackname parameter is optional, it will use 'cfn-annex-test' as the stack name by default.

   The ARN of the Lambda function will be available in the stack outputs and also exported as 'cfn-annex' so that it can be imported in other stacks where required.